 92 For example, if citrus, beef, or rice producers in California were to form federated cooperatives with their counterparts in Asian importing nations, and therefore give the Asian agricultural interests a stake in the overall expansion of California exports to their country, it is possible that the Asian interests would actually support, rather than oppose, such expansion of exports.
 This would be particularly true where, as is usually the case, California exporters have a clear economic advantage in exporting and producing the product in question, such that strong economic considerations exist in favor of expanded exports.
-If bilateral relationships continue to worsen in the near future, fostering indigenous Asian interests in favor of expanding exports to continue to expand exports to Asian nations.
+If bilateral relationships continue to worsen in the near future, fostering indigenous Asian interests in favor of expanding exports in this manner may well prove to be an effective means for California growers to continue to expand exports to Asian nations.

-93 For example, in 1987, California cherry producers formed an ETCA entity which exported 171,151 lugs of cherries to Japan for the first time.
+98 For example, in 1987, California cherry producers formed an ETCA entity which exported 171,151 lugs of cherries to Japan for the first time.
 The lugs wholesaled in Japan for as much as \$65 apiece, which is more than triple the price in the U.S. The retail price of the cherries was several times the amount of the wholesale price, suggesting the degree of the markup in Asian markets.
 See California's Classy Crop Cornucopia, supra, note 1.